oskarTom/2D-Poisson-solver/README.md

 ---

-For further mathematical and technical details, see `report.tex`.
+For further mathematical and technical details, see `report.pdf`.